Curriculum

 -

-This course is designed to introduce you to the human resource field.
-You’ll learn basic concepts, theories, and perspectives related to effective human resource management.
-There are case studies and features that will help you understand practical problems and applications of human resource management principles.
+Welcome to your Human Resources Management course, which is designed to introduce you to the field.
+Your textbook's learning objectives, found at the outset of each chapter, are meant to introduce you to basic concepts, theories, and perspectives related to effective human resource management.
+Further, your text includes a wealth of case studies and features that will help you understand practical problems and applications of human resource management principles.
+If you're seriously thinking about a career in human resource management, you should take advantage of these extra features, even when they aren't assigned.

 By the end of this course, you'll be able to: